Philips QG3387 MultiGrooming Kit Review

 I’ve been using the multigroomer for many weeks now, and while it’s clearly not a premium option, it’s surely got enough of what an average person would need.
-A turbo mode of operation along with a 2 year Philips warranty, and multiple attachments only sweeten the deal.
+Multiple attachments as well as a 2 year Philips warranty only sweeten the deal.

-Go for the QG3387 multigrooming kit if you’re looking to buy a versatile device that can help you trim and/or shave many parts of the body.
-That being said, it may not be a wise choice if you’re just planning to use it for either just trimming or shaving your beard.
+Go for the QG3387 multigrooming kit if you’re looking to buy a versatile , all-in-one device that can help you trim and/or shave many parts of the body.
+If you’re looking at a practical trimmer or electric shaver , you’d do better to look elswhere.
 There are surely better beard trimmers and shavers for men in India from several top brands including Philips.